glidis/Haichao/content/home/about.md

 # Biography

 FAN Haichao is a professor of Economics at the School of Economics, Fudan University.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-虽然她可爱又迷人，但她还会写paper.